 - New Algorithmic Approaches to Computational Kernels and Applications

 - Computational Sociology

 - Medical and Biomedical Computational Science

 - Artificial Intelligence in Scientific Computing

-As the conference theme this year is “The Computational Planet”, papers highlighting the role of Computational Science in tackling the current challenges of the all-important quest for sustainable development will be particularly welcomed.
+As the conference theme this year is “Computation at the Cutting Edge of Science”, papers highlighting the role of Computational Science in assisting multidisciplinary research will be particularly welcomed.

 While we encourage full paper submissions, the “Abstract Only” option caters to researchers who can only publish in specific journals or work for companies in circumstances such that they cannot publish at all, but still want to present their work and discuss it with their peers at ICCS.
-In the “Abstract Only” option, a short abstract is published in a book of abstracts, but not in LNCS.
+In the “Abstract Only” option, a short abstract is included in the conference program, but not in LNCS.

 The most recent versions of the Templates are available for download from this link.

 The LaTeX2e Proceedings Templates are also available in the scientific authoring platform Overleaf.

 Please also make sure to follow Springer’s authors’ guidelines, as well as Springer’s Book Authors’ Code of Conduct.